PR for Recruiters

 Defining your key messages is a crucial first step, and one of the core components of a good PR strategy.
 These are the messages you want to portray to your audience.
 They will shape your content and enable the completion of your goals.
 When you create a PR plan, this is a stage you cannot skip, and something that should require serious thought.
 To figure out what your key messages should be, think about your overall goals, and what content would help achieve this.
 The best key messages are believable, easy to understand, relevant, and succinct.

-How to create a PR and marketing strategy that works
+creating a pr and marketing strategy that works

 Tactics